Rakshith-MV/Rakshith-MV/README.md

 - 👋 Hi, I’m @Rakshith
-- 👀 I’m interested in Maths
+- 👀 I’m interested in Math and other shit..
-- 🌱 I’m currently learning programming
+- 🌱 trying to code!
+-

 <!---
 Rakshith-MV/Rakshith-MV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.